Guillemsc/GTweensGodot/README.md

         .AppendCallback(Callback)
         .Build();
     ```
-- **Safety**: When a node that's being tweened becomes invalid or gets destroyed, the tween is automatically destroyed, so you don't have to worry about object lifetime.
+- **Safety**: When a node that's being tweened becomes invalid or gets destroyed, the tween automatically handles that on a safe manner, and kills itself.

 ## 📦 Installation